-It may be too late for the neoliberals and neocons to reign things back in even if they wanted to.
 How does one cure extreme inequality without turning too much toward the welfare state when political parties are divided, factions rabid, and people already feeling the effects of political, economic, and social inequality?

-I’m not sure beyond looking to the original spirit and letter of the law and 6our founding philosophers and history.
+I’m not sure beyond looking to the original spirit and letter of the law and our founding philosophers and history.
 Even when we know, we still have to act.
 And I mean, look Steve Bannon and Bernie aren’t wrong for placing their frustrations with the elite, it is just we all seem to be on a global slippery slope that mirrors WWII.

 Perhaps the realization that populist vs. elite is just like left vs. right, democrat vs. republican, communist vs. fascist, a natural response to life complexities (all capable of being extreme when the scales become unbalanced) will help.